kamranmuazzam/uloom/documents/cirriculum/plan.typ

 Done with Ascites at 1235 hours.
 Started Cirrhosis at 1240 hours.
 Break at 1322 hours
-Resumed with Cirrhosis at 1543 hours
+Resumed with Cirrhosis at 1825 hours
+Done with Cirrhosis at 1840 hours
+Started SBP at 1900 hours
+Done with SBP at 1910 hours
+Started with Hepatic Encephalopathy at 1915 hours
 ])